JCSheeron/ftArchPostProc/README.md

 to be YYYY-MM-DD HH:mm:ss.mmm.

-**NOTE:** With the exception of the Time Bias column, the time normalized format is the same as the fomat of the created output file.
+**NOTE:** With the exception of the Time Bias column, the time normalized format is the same as the format of the created output file.
 This means an output file can be used as a source file when using the -n option.
 This is helpful when two files of different formats need to be merged:  Process each file that needs to be merged into separate intermediate output files.
 Use the -noExportMsg option. then use the intermediate output files as source files with the -n option and the -am1..-am4 options.

-In the case of a displaceent export file (the -s command line argument), the data file has several rows of header information, followed by data columns that are organized are as follows:
+In the case of a strain gauge/ displacement export file (the -s command line argument), the data file has several rows of header information, followed by data columns that are organized are as follows:
 Sample ID, Time offset from start time, Tag1 Value, Tag2 Value, Tag3 Value ...
-In the rows of header data, most importantly is the start time, the tag names, and measurment units.
+In the rows of header data, most importantly is the start time, the tag names, and measurement units.
 The value timestamp is derived from the start time in the header, and the time offset from the row data.
 If a time format is not specified with the -stf option, then the start time format is assumed to be MM/DD/YYYY HH:mm:ss am/pm.